elastic/opentelemetry-demo/.github/README.md

 4. Run `./demo.sh serverless docker`

 #### Connect to a local Elasticsearch cluster
-When you want to send data to an Elasticsearch instance running locally
+The following steps shows how to start the Otel demo in a Docker container and send the generated otel data to an Elasticsearch instance running locally on the host.

 1. Create an API key
 ```sh